Black tern: Description

-Hybridisation with white-winged black tern
+Hybridisation with white-winged tern

-Hybridisation between this species and white-winged black tern has been recorded from Sweden and the Netherlands.
+Hybridisation between this species and white-winged tern has been recorded from Sweden and the Netherlands.
 Two juvenile birds at Chew Valley Lake, England, in September 1978 and September 1981, were also believed to be hybrids; they showed mixed characters of the two species, specifically a combination of a dark mantle (a feature of white-winged black) with dark patches on the breast-side (a feature of black tern, not shown by white-winged black).

 Distribution and habitat

 Their breeding habitat is freshwater marshes across most of Canada, the northern United States and much of Europe and western Asia.
 They usually nest either on floating material in a marsh or on the ground very close to water, laying 2–4 eggs.